 Katie leads the Radar Products Research and Development team who are responsible for improving quantitative precipitation estimates (QPE) and deriving new products from radar.

 Areas of expertise:

-Katie has worked in the weather radar development team since July 2008 and for a placement year prior to that (2006/2007).
-Before joining the Met Office, Katie completed an undergraduate masters in physics at the University of Bath with a research placement at the Met Office.
+Katie has worked in weather radar research since 2008.
+On joining the Met Office, Katie worked primarily on algorithm development for improving, and quantifying uncertainties in, QPEs before moving to the Radar Hardware R&D team to work on the Weather Radar Network Renewal Project.
+Before joining the Met Office, Katie completed an undergraduate Masters in Physics at the University of Bath with a research placement at the Met Office.

 - Pierce C., Seed A. and Norman K. 2013: Formulation and evaluation of a scale decomposition-based stochastic precipitation nowcast scheme.
 Water Resources Research 49(10) p6624-6641